-

 Nuclear Detective: U of U Professor’s Research is Enhancing National Security

-Supported by a $400,000 grant from the National Nuclear Security Administration, Dr. Ed Cazalas’s project will leverage the unique properties of 2-D materials and quantum dots to enhance radiation detection.
-The research will investigate how 2-D materials and quantum dots respond to nuclear radiation by exposing them to controlled irradiation and analyzing the resulting signals.
+Supported by a $400,000 grant from the National Nuclear Security Administration, Dr. Ed Cazalas will leverage the unique properties of 2-D materials and quantum dots to enhance radiation detection.
+The research will investigate how 2-D materials and quantum dots respond to nuclear radiation.

 Innovative Alzheimer’s Treatment Developed at the U Featured in Journal of Nuclear Medicine